-The principal investigator is required to submit a six-month progress report and a final progress report within thirty days of the conclusion of the award year.
+The principal investigator is required to submit a six-month progress report (due Jan 1) and a final progress report within thirty days of the conclusion of the award year (June 30).
 Additional reports may be required.
 Failure to provide such reports will delay transmission of funds.
-Furthermore, failure to provide interim and final reports to the Foundation may negatively impact your institution's ability to apply for future EMF awards.
-EMF will maintain the copyright of all such reports.
+Furthermore, failure to provide interim and final reports to the Foundation may negatively impact the PI's institution's ability to apply for future EMF awards.
+EMF/CORD will maintain the copyright of all such reports.
 Progress reports must include an accounting report using Generally Accepted Accounting Procedures showing the distribution of funds with a signature from an institutional official (e.g., accountant, grants manager, administrator from the Office of Sponsored Research).
-The EMF reserves the right to with hold release of interim funds if >25% of the previous cycle remains unspent.
+The EMF reserves the right to withhold release of interim funds if >25% of the previous cycle remains unspent.
 The EMF allows up to 25% of funds to be carried over from one cycle to the next.
+The PI must immediately report any violation of IRB rules or IRB concerns relating to the research.